Battery Life Calculator

 Consumer purchasing decisions: Comparing two power banks both rated at 10000 mAh is misleading if one operates at 3.7V and the other at 5V output.
 Converting both to watt-hours reveals which stores more usable energy.

 Troubleshooting unexpected drain: If your device dies faster than specifications claim, measuring actual power draw with a USB meter and plugging values into this calculator identifies whether the battery is degraded or the device is consuming more power than designed.
+Need to calculate percentages for efficiency?
+Try our Percentage Calculator.

 Related Reading